DanielEWeeks/Daniel_E_Weeks/NOTES.md

 To add my cv, I made a 'cv' folder, and then copied a PDF of my CV into that folder.
 I then edited the 'cv' line in _data/pi.yml as needed.

 In _config.yml I turned off some of the pages, like the blog, by putting a hash # sign in front of the line listing them.
 I also rearranged the order of the pages.

+To customize the listed software, I edited _pages/software.md

+**Customizing References**

+Generated a BibTex-formatted set of references from my Zotero database, and pasted them into the assets/ref.bib file.

+If the LaTeX tag for the article contains a dash '-' in it, then the BIB and ABSTRACT pop-ups do not work.
+To get those to work, I had to remove the tags.

+For example, this does not work

+@article{treble-barna_brain-derived_2023

+but this works

+@article{treblebarna_brainderived_2023

 # Step 3: Turn on the GitHub Action